arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 In this segment we're going to show how to deploy code into a virtual machine on Azure from a Puppet Master.

-1. Switch to **Puppet Dashboard** in the browser and explain the home page.
+1. Switch to the browser displaying **Puppet Dashboard** in the browser and explain the home page.

 	![Puppet Dashboard home page](Images/puppet-dashboard-home-page.png?raw=true)